Details About the Calculation of ASVAB Scores

 The total ASVAB scores further grouped into various clusters or lines are used for the classification of selected candidates into appropriate job functions.
 The AFQT score criteria and ASVAB line score requirements are different for the various branches like army, navy, air force, marines, and the coast guard.
 For more information, refer to the respective armed force branch website, or refer to: http://official-asvab.com/military_rec.htm.

-Salient Features of the ASVAB Calculator
+Salient Features of Calculation of the ASVAB Scores

 - Across different administration ways or versions of ASVAB, the scores are statistically connected.
 This is done using a process called equating.